-Supervisor Credentials
+Field Work Supervisor Credentials

 Supervisor credentials are established by CACREP, the Commission on Rehabilitation Counseling Certification (CRCC), and state licensure boards.
 These are necessary to ensure that graduates are qualified to obtain their desired credentials upon graduation.
-Site supervisors are required to have: (1) a minimum of a master's degree, preferably in counseling, or a related profession; (2) relevant certifications and/or licenses; (3) a minimum of two years of pertinent professional experience in the specialty area in which the student is enrolled; (4) knowledge of the program's expectations, requirements, and evaluation procedures for students; and (5) relevant training in counseling supervision (CACREP, 2016)
+Site supervisors are required to have: (1) a minimum of a master's degree, preferably in counseling, or a related profession; (2) relevant certifications and/or licenses (LMFT, LCMHC, NCC, LPCC, LCSW, CRC etc).; (3) a minimum of two years of pertinent professional experience in the specialty area in which the student is enrolled; (4) knowledge of the program's expectations, requirements, and evaluation procedures for students; and (5) relevant training in counseling supervision (CACREP, 2024)